KittiKovacs/winenation/README.md

 ### Heroku deployment

-I logged into my Heroku account and created a new app called winenation.
+I logged into my Heroku account and created a new app called "winenation".
 On the resources tab in the add-ons section I added a Heroku Postgres database to my application.
 To make sure Heroku installs all apps requirements when I deploy it, I installed dj_database_url and psycopg2 from the command line:

     pip3 install dj_database_url
     pip3 install psycopg2-binary

 Then froze the requirements with

     pip3 freeze > requirements.txt

 I installed gunicorn to act as a webserver

     pip3 install gunicorn

 and froze the requirements into requirements.txt as well.

 I then created Procfile, that tells Heroku to create a web dyno and server our ap with the contents:
     web: gunicorn boutique_ado.wsgi:application
 Then I logged into Heroku in the Terminal to temporarily disable collectstatic:

     heroku config:set DISABLE_COLLECTSTATIC=1 - -app winenation

 Added the hostname of my Heroku app to allowed hosts in settings.py :